 What does the STP mean for your area?

-Walk-in centres in North East Essex could be closed, with Colchester's centre and the minor injury units in Clacton and Harwich most likely to face the axe.
-There are concerns this will place further pressure on Colchester's A&E department.
+Walk-in centres in North East Essex are under threat of closure, the centre in Colchester and the minor injury units in Clacton and Harwich are most likely to face the axe.

 What are the proposed aims of the STP?

 - Elimination of a projected 2020/21 deficit of £248 million;

 - Development of accountable care organisations across the footprint to integrate primary, community and social care;

 - Redesign of acute services across the two hospitals in the footprint;